Hare Trimmed: Plot

 Bugs runs off before the real widow returns with Sam's coffee, and Sam violently kicks the cup with rage after she asks the same question, causing her to gasp in fear: "He's flipped his lid!"
 The widow hides in an upstairs room.
 Sam then realizes what he has just done and tries to apologize to her, but to no avail: she shoots Sam when he peeps through the keyhole, and again when he tries to enter via the transom.
 Outside the room, Bugs (still disguised) whistles at him.
 Again thinking Bugs to be the widow, Sam apologizes and accepts the two lumps, receiving two more mallet blows and claiming he likes them.
 After Bugs suggests they elope, he begins throwing things he wants them to take with down to Sam via the second story window.
-Bugs throws so many things down to Sam that he says, "That dame's takin' everything but the kitchen sink!" which is then promptly thrown down to him as well, much to his surprised disbelief.
+Bugs throws so many household items down to Sam that he says, "That dame's takin' everything but the kitchen sink!" which is then promptly thrown down to him as well, much to his surprised disbelief.
 The last to go is the safe, dazing Sam when it is dropped on his head with so much force, he ends up inside the safe, after which Bugs opens the safe door, and they go to get married.

 At the church, Bugs' gown bottom catches on a floor nail and is ripped off, revealing Bugs' cotton tail, and when Sam sees it, he refuses to marry Bugs, running off.
 Bugs mock cries: "Boo-hoo-hoo!
 Always a bridesmaid but never a bride.
 Boo-hoo-hoo-hoo!"